microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0-beta/Invoke-MgForwardUserMessage.md

 BODYPARAMETER <IPaths3Ta6EnUsersUserIdMessagesMessageIdMicrosoftGraphForwardPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Comment <String>]`:
-  - `[Message <IMicrosoftGraphMessage1>]`: message
+  - `[Message <IMicrosoftGraphMessage>]`: message
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Categories <String[]>]`: The categories associated with the item
     - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[Attachments <IMicrosoftGraphAttachment[]>]`: The fileAttachment and itemAttachment attachments for the message.
       - `[Id <String>]`: Read-only.
       - `[ContentType <String>]`: The MIME type.
       - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
       - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-      - `[Name <String>]`: The attachment's file name.
+      - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
       - `[Size <Int32?>]`: The length of the attachment in bytes.
     - `[BccRecipients <IMicrosoftGraphRecipient[]>]`: The Bcc: recipients for the message.
       - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[Address <String>]`: The email address of the person or entity.
+        - `[Address <String>]`: The email address of an entity instance.
-        - `[Name <String>]`: The display name of the person or entity.
+        - `[Name <String>]`: The display name of an entity instance.
     - `[Body <IMicrosoftGraphItemBody>]`: itemBody
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Content <String>]`: The content of the item.
       - `[ContentType <String>]`: bodyType
     - `[BodyPreview <String>]`: The first 255 characters of the message body.
 It is in text format.
+If the message contains instances of mention, this property would contain a concatenation of these mentions as well.
     - `[CcRecipients <IMicrosoftGraphRecipient[]>]`: The Cc: recipients for the message.
     - `[ConversationId <String>]`: The ID of the conversation the email belongs to.
     - `[ConversationIndex <Byte[]>]`: Indicates the position of the message within the conversation.